 If you’re one of those people who has mulled over the idea of contract nursing but haven’t been ready to pull the trigger, then a short-term assignment might be just the answer you’ve been looking for.

-Short-term travel nursing assignments can last from 4-13 weeks, providing RNs the opportunity to earn great pay while dipping their toes in the waters of travel nursing.
+Short-term nursing assignments can last from 4-13 weeks, providing RNs the opportunity to earn great pay while dipping their toes in the waters of short-term nursing assignments.
 Even if you’re happy with your current position but are looking for a temporary change of scenery, a short-term assignment can help you regroup and reinvigorate your passion for your career.

-Short-term assignments pay considerably more than standard travel nursing assignments because they are often quick-start positions that require you to begin sooner.
+Short-term assignments pay considerably more than standard short-term nursing jobs because they are often quick-start positions that require you to begin sooner.
 If you don’t feel the need to plan your life out years in advance, then a quick-start position is the optimal way to earn a lot of money in a short time.

-RNs may be called for short-term travel nursing assignments for:
+RNs may be called for short-term contract nursing assignments for the following:

 • EMR conversion projects